 Did you know that the Chilorio recipe has existed for more than 300 years?
 In Mexico, specifically the state of Sinaloa, Chilorio is made from fried pork with chili sauce.
 Usually, people use Chilorio as a method to preserve stewed meat.

 In Chilorio, pork shoulder is favorable for the texture.
 Start by adding seasoning to the chicken stock and stir the mixture well with the pork shoulder.
 You will need the pork to be tender enough for shredding into small strips before flavoring it with the spicy chili mixture.

 Quick, straightforward, and filled with flavors, Barbacoa is the next-level beef dish.
 In different regions of Mexico, locals use different parts of beef meat to make Barbacoa.
 In Texas and Mexico, the meat is only sold on holidays or weekends.

-The traditional recipe for this dish requires a generous amount of chili.
 For the best result, you should sear the chunk of beef on the two sides before rubbing various seasonings.
-You will need to cook until the beef chunk can be shredded with forks.
+You will need to cook until you can shred the beef chunk with forks.